metaopt/optree/README.md

 ([], PyTreeSpec(None))
 ```

-This usually implies that the equal pytrees return equal lists of trees and the same tree structure.
+This usually implies that the equal pytrees return equal lists of leaves and the same tree structure.
 See also section [Key Ordering for Dictionaries](#key-ordering-for-dictionaries).

 ```python